 Information and timelines for the three Foundation-supported grants programs are outlined below.

 Dana Foundation’s Brain Awareness Week Outreach Grants Program

 In 2020, the Dana Foundation launched a new grants program to support the Brain Awareness Week outreach activities of U.S. and Canadian partners.
 To be eligible, an institution must qualify as a public charity under U.S. tax laws and be a registered Brain Awareness Week partner.
-Proposals will undergo a highly competitive selection process by a committee of neuroscientists and other outreach specialists.
-Grant awardees will be announced in January.
+Proposals undergo a highly competitive selection process by a committee of neuroscientists and other outreach specialists.

 The program has closed for 2021 campaign proposals.
 It is expected to open again in the fall of 2021 to support Brain Awareness Week 2022 activities.
 Please visit our webpage for more information.